 Bury My Heart at Wounded Knee

-Parents need to know that this production, based on the nonfiction book by Dee Brown, has two intense Indian-massacre scenes -- one at the Little Big Horn in which Indians do the massacring, the other the Wounded Knee battle in which Indians are largely victims.
-Women and children are shown perishing in killings and disease epidemics, and a schoolhouse environment (for Indian children) seems bleak and oppressive.
+Parents need to know that Bury My Heart at Wounded Knee is based on the nonfiction book by Dee Brown and contains some intense violence.
+Two scenes involve massacres -- one at the Little Big Horn in which Native Americans do the massacring, the other the Wounded Knee battle in which Native Americans are largely victims.
+Women and children are shown perishing in killings and disease epidemics, and a schoolhouse environment (for Native American children) seems bleak and oppressive.
 The downbeat tale puts across a strong theme of mistrust of the U.S. government.

-1876.
-The Little Big Horn massacre of General Custer (shown from a distance, in a striking, overhead shot) happens under Indian warriors led by Lakota Sioux Chief Sitting Bull (August Schellenberg).
-The victory is a last hurrah for the Indians trying to hold onto sacred Black Hills lands, in the wake of a series of peace treaties largely broken/rewritten by the whites greedy for railroad and mining territory.
+BURY MY HEART AT WOUNDED KNEE looks at the conflicts that occurred with the Native Americans when the U.S. began to expand west in the 1860s and 1870s.
+The Little Big Horn massacre of General Custer (shown from a distance, in a striking, overhead shot) happens under Native American warriors led by Lakota Sioux Chief Sitting Bull (August Schellenberg).
+The victory is a last hurrah for the Native Americans trying to hold onto sacred Black Hills lands, in the wake of a series of peace treaties largely broken/rewritten by the Whites greedy for railroad and mining territory.
 A U.S. Senator, Henry Dawes (Aidan Quinn) favors a peaceful policy of relocating the Indians to "Reservations," government-sustained but barren lands, to be Christianized, farm-trained, and cajoled to legally sell the Black Hills.
 Even Sitting Bull, weary of battles and casualties, turns in his rifle and becomes a Reservation celebrity, signing autographs and posing for photos.
-Dawes' biggest "success story," Charles Eastman (Adam Beach), a college-educated Indian doctor who was a boyhood fighter at Little Big Horn, comes to work at the Reservation, but he's appalled by the poverty, indolence, deadly fever epidemics, and restlessness that finally lead to an outburst of bloody violence at a place called Wounded Knee.
+Dawes' biggest "success story," Charles Eastman (Adam Beach), a college-educated Native American doctor who was a boyhood fighter at Little Big Horn, comes to work at the Reservation, but he's appalled by the poverty, indolence, deadly fever epidemics, and restlessness that finally lead to an outburst of bloody violence at a place called Wounded Knee.